-The Decepticons from Transformers all appear to be Social Darwinists.
+- The Decepticons from Transformers all appear to be Social Darwinists.
 Megatron in particular is a stout Social Darwinist both in his views on "flesh creatures" and with other transformers — "Lesser creatures are the playthings of my will."

-For some of the Megatrons throughout the years, this is why they kept Starscream (or one of his expies) around.
+- For some of the Megatrons throughout the years, this is why they kept Starscream (or one of his expies) around.
 Megatron knew Starscream was plotting to take over, and staying one step ahead of him was proof that he was a Magnificent Bastard worthy of ruling the Deceptions, but if Starscream manages to usurp him, then he deserves to lead.

 "Fifty thousand years of life, and nothing ever troubled me as much as the founding of the Justice League.
 Dedicating to maintaining society's calcified status quo, the League would protect mankind from disaster, crime, tragedy of any kind.
 Had you never heard of the survival of the fittest?
 In essence, you heroes sought to protect humanity from its own glorious evolution."

-Superjail!: The Warden, in a flash back as a little boy, is forced by his Jerk Ass father to decapitate a puppy because it is "weak".
+- Superjail!: The Warden, in a flash back as a little boy, is forced by his Jerk Ass father to decapitate a puppy because it is "weak".

-Star Wars: The Clone Wars has the villain Pre Vizsla, who has incredible murderous disdain for any being he perceives as weak.
+- Star Wars: The Clone Wars has the villain Pre Vizsla, who has incredible murderous disdain for any being he perceives as weak.
 When Darth Maul kills him, he accepts his death, as Maul proved himself the stronger warrior.

-Sparta.
+- Sparta.
 Eugenics was already practiced (before the advent of biological science) by leaving defective and sick babies to die.
 Think of your childhood consisting of pain (no changing clothes, fighting against your best friends, usually to death, you are encouraged to steal, but if you get caught you were punished... not for stealing, but for getting caught, and finally being dumped in the wilderness, etc).
 Adulthood was extremely military, and the extreme views of Spartan society have given them an almost mythical reputation in history.
 Ultimately it undid them because they were limited in number to at most a few thousand of them and the loss of even a few hundred warriors was a major blow to them.
-They quickly reached their maximum extent.
+So they quickly reached their maximum extent.